There are some Halloween costumes that are simply timeless, like pumpkins and skeletons, but they don’t exactly turn heads. While the

 Chances are very high that you already have a bunch of balloons in your house (but if you don’t, you can easily get some inexpensive ones just about anywhere), so blow a few up and turn yourself into a bundle of balloons for Halloween.
 Ideally, use balloons in a few different colors and try to blow them up at various sizes so that you can create a more unique look.
 To attach the balloons to your clothing, follow the

-Another Halloween costume inspired by the childhood years of millennials is one of the original American Girl dolls including Samantha, Addy, Felicity, Molly, Josephina, and Kirsten.
+Another Halloween costume inspired by the childhood years of millennials is one of the original American Girl dolls including Samantha, Addy, Felicity, Josephina, Kirsten, and Molly (shown here).
 These girls were all about their era-specific accessories like bonnets and purses, so there is a lot to work with to turn yourself into your favorite one.
-If you held on to your own dolls from when you were a kid, carry it along with you on Halloween night.
-Or, if you’re going for more of a boxed doll look, carry a copy of one of their books since they were always included in the original packaging.
+This DIY Molly doll costume features a wool sweater (Amazon has some similar

 For the very artistic people out there, you can turn yourself into a painting like this person.
 They chose Van Gogh’s famous Starry Night, but if you’re not quite that talented then consider turning yourself into the subject of a famous painting instead, rather than a full painting itself.
 There’s the obvious Mona Lisa or The Scream, but there are so many more incredible works of art to consider, too.
 If you’re going out for Halloween with a group of friends, pick a work of art that features several characters, whether it's humans or animals (dogs playing poker, perhaps), everyone can dress up as someone different.

 15 A DIY Pop Tart costume